 Oxfam Trailwalker Sydney Oxfam Trailwalker is no walk in the

 Saturday 29 August to Sunday 30 August 2015

 Sydney Jewish Writers Festival Books are just the beginning!
 The S

 Update your wardrobe with a visit to one of Inner Sydney’s shopping hubs.
 Stop by Oxford Street in Paddington for a blend of designer labels and more affordable fashion brands or head to nearby The Intersection for boutiques galore.
 Peruse the vintage clothing stores of Surry Hills and Newtown and discover a trendy outfit from the past.

 Browse through the creations of up-and-coming fashion designers and the wares of artistic traders at Paddington Markets.
-Dig through a wide range of unique homewares and handcrafted objects at Glebe Markets and source fresh organic produce, antiques and collectables from Balmain Markets and enjoy dishes at the multicultural food hall.
+Dig through a wide range of unique homewares and handcrafted objects at Glebe Markets and source fresh organic produce, antiques and collectables from Rozelle and Balmain Markets.

 Sample a glass of red or white off the drinks menu at one of Leichhardt's Italian wine bars.
 Taste a cocktail at a funky Newtown bar or enjoy a tipple at one of Darlinghurst’s iconic after-dark haunts.
 Head to Surry Hills and dine on traditional pub fare and enjoy a roster of weekly entertainment at acclaimed local watering holes.